Skip to content

 Parameters of the label steps

-You can pass a type to newLabel function for add other parameters in addition to StepLabelProps for all steps of the label.
+You can pass a type to newLabel function for add other parameters in addition to StepLabelProps.

 typescript